AthenaGaKill/Tripster-Coding-Ex/LetsDoThis.md

 - it is clickeable only if all the required fields are filled in
 - there should be no validation errors on other fields

+## Excercise 35

+use the document object to build a page with a parpagrph element and a input element.
+The paragraph an dthe input element are linked.
+Which means if input is entered in the input element the changes get refelected to the paragraph element.
+Also add a clear button which will clear the paragraph and the input element.

+## Excecise 36

+Create a page with 2 input controls, one text field and one button.
+If a colorcode hex is entered into the textfield and the user presses on the button it should reflect the color entered in the text input.